JoshuvaGeorge03/my-learning-of-datastructures/README.md

 collection of nodes connected by edges(references) and forming hierarchial relationships

+It is a un-directed graph, acyclically connected graph and two nodes/vertices in the tree are connected by one edge/path. also if we have N nodes, then we have N-1 edges.

 It is non-linear data structure, so we can easily find and extract values in better time complexity than linear data structure.
 In linear DS, time complexity increases, as data size increases and With non-linear DS, it is more balanced.

 **Terminalogies of Tree**
-Node - entity contains value and list of references to other nodes edge - link connecting two nodes. root node - node that has no parent or parent of every nodes parent node - node which contain other node child node - descendant of other node. leaf node - node that don't have any child degree of node - which indicate, how may child the node have level nodes - root node is level 0 and their child is on level 1 and so on.
+Node - entity contains value and list of references to other nodes edge - link connecting two nodes. root node - node that has no parent or parent of every nodes parent node - node which contain other node, parent node of the root node usually null, but it can be sometimes the same root node, for ex: unix file system root folder parent is root folder. child node - descendant of other node. or extends from other node leaf node - node that don't have any child degree of node - which indicate, how may child the node have level nodes - root node is level 0 and their child is on level 1 and so on.